Shopify App That Lets You Shop with Friends Online

 What Comes Next

-The wishlist isn’t going away.
-For seasonal gift shopping and explicit save-for-later use cases, it still serves a purpose.
-But for Shopify merchants who are serious about engagement, conversion, and organic traffic, the traditional wishlist is no longer enough.
+The wishlist still has a role.
+For seasonal gift shopping and explicit save-for-later use cases, it serves a real purpose.
+For Shopify merchants who are serious about engagement, conversion, and organic traffic, the traditional wishlist alone leaves money on the table.

 The future of product saving isn’t a better list.
 It’s a better experience.